COVID-19 vaccine boosters and third doses at Village Health Partners

 - Have received an organ transplant and are taking medicine to suppress the immune system

 - Have received a stem cell transplant within the last 2 years or are taking medicine to suppress the immune system

 - Have a moderate or severe primary immunodeficiency (such as DiGeorge syndrome, Wiskott-Aldrich syndrome)

 - Are actively receiving treatment with high-dose corticosteroids or other drugs that may suppress your immune response.

-Currently, Pfizer, Moderna and Johnson & Johnson have received FDA approval for a booster shot.
-This is a single dose booster that can be administered at least six months after the completion of the primary series for Pfizer and Moderna and at least 2 months after Johnson & Johnson in individuals who are 18 years and older.
+First booster shots can be administered at least five months after the completion of the primary series for Pfizer and Moderna and at least 2 months after Johnson & Johnson in individuals who are 18 years and older.

 According to the CDC, you can receive a flu shot and COVID-19 shot at the same time.

 Village Health Partners follows CDC guidelines, and we are currently only offering third doses and boosters vaccinations to patients who meet the criteria above during scheduled appointments with a provider.